- Places to Explore

 Kashgar, the westernmost city in China, is closer to Baghdad than Beijing.
-More than 3,400 km (2,100 mi) west of the capital, the city has been a center of trade between China and the outside world for at least 2,000 years.
+More than 3,400 km (2,100 miles) west of the capital, the city has been a center of trade between China and the outside world for at least 2,000 years.
 Today Kashgar is a hub for merchants coming in over the Khunjerab Pass from Pakistan and the Torugart Pass from Kyrgyzstan.
-When these two treacherous mountain passes are open between May 1 and October 30, Kashgar becomes a particularly colorful city, abuzz not only with curious Western tourists but also with visitors from every corner of Central Asia.
+When these two treacherous mountain passes are open from May to October, Kashgar becomes a particularly colorful city, abuzz not only with curious Western tourists but also with visitors from every corner of Central Asia.

 Kashgar at a Glance

 - Intizar Restaurant (Yín tí zhā ěr kuài cāntīng)

 - Jalawan (Jí wū lán měishí)

 - Karakorum Café (Kā lā kūnlún kāfēi tīng)

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!